ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 In the following example, we will be using 2D maps as input and, hence, opt for a convolutional neural network (CNN) as the embedding net.
 This CNN is designed to adapt to any input size specified by the `input_shape` parameter and produce an output with a length specified by `len_output_layer`.

-There are currently three possible options for the CNN:
+There are currently three predefined models available for the embedding network:

-ModelConvSBI, ModelConvSBIdeep, and ModelConvSBIshallow.
-The difference is that the former has three convolutional layers, while the deep and shallow versions have four and two, respectively.
-In this specific example, the CNN receives an array of shape $32 \times 32$ with `3` different input channels (three of our density maps with a 32 resolution) as input and outputs a latent vector of size 32, which contains a compressed representation of the input feature maps.
+1. `ModelConvSBI`: a CNN with three convolutional layers.

+2. `ModelConvSBIdeep`: a deeper CNN with four convolutional layers.

+3. `ModelConvSBIshallow`: a shallower CNN with two convolutional layers.

+If you would like to design your own network architecture, you need to implement a new model class in `pypopsyn/learning/models` and import this model in the file `models.py`.

-The configuration file then looks as follows:
+Therefore, when using ModelConvSBI, the configuration file looks as follows:

 ```json
 {